Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ### 2. Adjust text based on device size and distance from the merchant

-Because small screens are often at an arms distance, we can decrease the size of larger headings and increase the size of important body text.
+Because small screens are often at an arm's distance, we can decrease the size of larger headings and increase the size of important body text.

 ### 3. Create visual hierarchy